Dynamic Network Control for Confidential Multi-hop Communications: Related Work

-Despite the significant progress in information theoretic secrecy, most of the work has focused on physical layer techniques.
-Therefore, our understanding of the interplay between the confidentiality requirements and the critical functionalities of wireless networks, such as scheduling, routing, and congestion control remains unlimited.
 Recently, in~\cite{Koksal}, we have investigated the cross-layer resource allocation problem with confidentiality in a cellular wireless network, where users transmit information to the base station, confidentially from the other users.
-To our best knowledge, multihop network control with confidentiality has not been investigated before.
+In this paper, we consider a general multi-hop network topology and develop dynamic network control algorithms to jointly determine the end-to-end encoding rates, scheduling and routing.